jeffcarp/tba/README.md

-# The Better Announcements
+# TBA

-A simple email platform designed to help Colby students and faculty communicate more effectively.
+Formerly _The Better Announcements_, TBA is a simple email platform designed to help Colby students and faculty communicate more effectively.